- Grammarly Grammar and Spell Check

 If you are paying article writers, blog posters or other ghostwriters you should run their work through Grammarly before releasing their content on your sites.
 In the future, I will be training my writers to use this software to tighten up their work before they send me anything.

 Grammarly Bonus Tip – Dealing with Plagiarism

 I'm not entirely certain how the Grammarly plagiarism algorithm works.
-As far as I can tell, the software scans the Internet for matching words, but I have yet to see an indication that it checks published works such as magazine articles, books and other “offline” content.
+As far as I can tell, the software scans the Internet for matching words, but I have yet to see any indication that it checks published works such as magazine articles, books, and other “offline” content.
 You may need something more serious if you are worried about plagiarism from a worker.

 Here is a simple test run on three paragraphs of text from The Millionaire Fastlane: